aanderse/LdapRecord.com/source/docs/models.md

 Before getting started, ensure you've added at least one connection to the [container](/docs/connections#container).

-By default, there are models included with LdapRecord for popular LDAP directories (namely ActiveDirectory & OpenLDAP) so you can get up and running as fast as possible.
+By default, there are models included with LdapRecord for popular LDAP directories (namely Active Directory & OpenLDAP) so you can get up and running as fast as possible.
 More on this [below](#predefined-models).

 ### Defining Models {#defining-models}

 To get started, you must create a new class that represents the LDAP object you would like to query.

-For example, let's create a model that represents ActiveDirectory users:
+For example, let's create a model that represents Active Directory users:

 ```php
 <?php